Patience Abbe: Personal life

 Patience's first husband was Brendan O'Mahoney, with whom she had two daughters, Catherine and Shelley, before the marriage ended in divorce in 1954.
 She later married Francois Leydet, an author, whose books included the Sierra Club books "The Last Redwoods" and, with David Brower, "Time and the River Flowing."
 Patience helped to edit those Sierra Club Books.
 That marriage also ended in divorce.

 Later years

 For the last half century of her life, she lived in Marin and Shasta Counties, California, where she worked as a church secretary and as an assistant to authors.
 She was a sculptor and an active conservationist.

 Her brother Richard W. Abbe, a California appellate court judge, died in 2000.
-Her brother John lives in Sacramento.
+Her brother John died in 2022 in La Jolla, California.